airar-dev/Unity-AR-ColorMapping/README.md

 　**4. Import Native Library** <br />
 　-　Import ‘libAirarColorMap.so, libopencv_java3.so’ file for Android. <br />
+　   (Set the CPU to ARM64 in the platform settings of the libAirarColorMap.so, libopencv_java3.so files.)
 　-　Import ‘libAirarColorMap.a, opencv2.framework’ file for iOS. <br /> <br />

 　**5. Player Settings for Android**